 Where available, use the local family law facilitator’s Do-It-Yourself packets.
 Some counties have family law facilitators who can help you file your own divorce.
 They are not lawyers.
 They cannot give legal advice.
 They do often have do-it-yourself packets designed for that county.

 We have other publications and packets on WashingtonLawHelp.org, and links for legal research.
-If you need more info, or do not have internet access, visit your local law library (usually in your county’s Superior Court building).
+If you need more info, or do not have a printer or internet access, visit your local law library (usually in your county’s Superior Court building).
 The library staff may be able to help you find the resources you need.